 Water is key in the American West.
 And Cadillac Desert is a great book for understanding the nuances of this important, and vital, resource.

 - Desert Solitaire: A Season in the Wilderness by Ed Abbey: “Cactus Ed” was a womanizer, a bit racist, a hard drinker and outrageous for the sake of being outrageous.
 As more than one scholar said, taking on a role he was playing for himself.
 Ed Abbey, on the other hand, was a defender of the wild places.
 Places he wrote about eloquently and forcefully.
 Read Desert Solitaire to experience Ed Abbey and see his gorgeous descriptions of the desert landscape.
 Heed his warnings about Industrial Tourism and then visit Moab, UT to see how true this prediction has become.
-Or just watch this video below and see for yourself…after your read Desert Solitaire of course.
+Or just watch this linked video and see for yourself…after your read Desert Solitaire of course.

 - Not Without Peril: 150 Years of Misadventure On The Presidential Range of New Hampshire by Nicholas Howe : The Presidential Range, aka “The Presies”, are small mountains with wicked weather.
 Being in close proximity to both the Boston and New York metro areas, millions of people are within a few hours drive of these mountains.
 A combination that has led to many mishaps and tragedies over the years and also very recently.
 Not Without Peril is a chronicle of some of the more telling tragedies from years past.
 Almost clinical in the telling of the tales, the book is worth reading.
 Chronicles of how bad luck, lack of preparation, fluke accidents and/or hubris can all lead to tragedies when outdoors.
 As a New England native who did his formative backpacking in these mountains, the book held my interest.
 However, the book and the incidents described in the pages, are cautionary tales any outdoors person should heed.